What Size Battery Cable Do I Need?

 Key Recommendations

-• For Automotive Applications: Automotive applications use SGT or SGX cables as rated by the SAE.
+• For Automotive Applications: SAE-rated SGT or SGX cables are used.

 • For Marine Applications: Marine-rated cables.